stephenajulu/aju.lu/content/pages/about.md

 #### I am a multidisciplinary architect, technologist, and strategic advisor based in Nairobi, Kenya.

-With over a decade of hands-on experience bridging technology, engineering, design, and business, I engineer systems that solve complex operational problems.
+With over a decade of hands-on experience bridging technology, engineering, design, and business, I architect and engineer systems that solve complex operational problems.
 My work is rooted in a single principle: replacing fragmented technology with unified, self-sustaining ecosystems.

 ### Systematic Exploration